PLEASE plan your event with safety in mind. The following points may help:

 Please be considerate to others so that everyone can enjoy the event.

-Do not bring fireworks to the event.
-They are very dangerous and could cause a serious incident with either other spectators or the competitors.
+- Do not bring fireworks to the event.
+They are very dangerous and could cause a serious incident with either other spectators or competitors.

-Each year, Joule Donegal International Rally Ireland welcomes competitors and spectators to Donegal as part of the Clonakilty Blackpudding Irish Tarmac Rally Championship.
+Each year, Joule Donegal International Rally Ireland welcomes competitors and spectators to Donegal as part of the Ace Signs Irish Tarmac Rally Championship.
 Motorsport of any kind can be dangerous and the rally organisers spend a considerable amount of time ensuring that spectators attending the event are kept safe.

 However, rally organisers are becoming increasingly concerned about the number of motorbikes and quad bikes which are brought to the event and travel around ignoring the spectator arrangements, on or close to the rally stages.
 It is also of serious concern that in many cases the bikes are being ridden by young children.
 It is clear that the majority of the users of the bikes come from local farms and homes.